 Limited Scope Representation for Name Change

-As any experienced LSR name change lawyer Arlington, TX residents trust will tell you, there may come a point in time where a client wants to change their name of the name of their child.
+As any experienced LSR name change lawyer Arlington, TX residents trust from Brandy Austin Law Firm will tell you, there may come a point in time where a client wants to change their name of the name of their child.
 Changing of name can be because a person feels they are more suited to be a Jack rather than a Dan or people have known the individual as a certain name and have never gone by their given birth name.
 The only way to change your name legally is to have a court order authorizing the name change.
 Changing your name can either be a very smooth process or a complicated one depending on your circumstances.
 The court will require that certain items be completed prior to granting a name change.
 Limited scope representation for Name Change is the avenue to use to get an attorney to help you through specific areas of the process.

 What options are included in limited scope representation for Name change?